Do I Qualify?

 Facts remain that cannabis induces all three categories of response: a sense of relaxation (depressant effect), mild euphoria or elevated mood (stimulant effect), and heightened sensory perception (hallucinogenic effect).
 There are many factors and variables to consider when trying to categorize potential responses to cannabis ingestion.
 The percent of THC in the drug, dosage, and method of administration are also significant factors in how a person reacts to cannabis.
 Various phenotypes and cultivars of the plant may also produce different effects on the body and mind.
 Cannabis is made up of several cannabinoids and terpenes, each that will affect how a user feels regarding their attention and alertness.

-Additionally, it is worth noting that cannabis, along with other schedule I drugs, have complex histories and nuances that contribute to how they are classified.
+Additionally, it is worth noting that cannabis, along with other Schedule I drugs, have complex histories and nuances that contribute to how they are classified.
 Classifying these drugs vary based on who is classifying them as well as what purpose they are being classified for.
+Additionally, the amount of synthetic cannabinoids included can impact the effects and health status of the plant.
 When it comes down to it, it’s ok to classify it based on how you use it, but know that legal and scientific classifications of cannabis exist for a reason.

 Post Your Comments